 While you can lower investment risks by diversifying into different industries and asset categories, you can't eliminate them altogether.

-Finding the best shares to meet your investment goals require research and analysis.
+Finding the best shares to meet your investment goals requires research and analysis.
 It may also be helpful to read share prospectuses, company annual reports, and analyst recommendations if available.

 Decide whether you would like a full-brokerage service where the broker advises you on what to buy and sell, and does the trading for you.
 Remember, this is your future.
 So even with the help of an expert, you'll still need to have enough knowledge about the investments they recommend to figure out whether they're right for you.